 God created us for fellowship, first with Him and then with others.
 Friendship is a gift from God, and toward the end of His ministry, Jesus even referred to His disciples as His friends.
 I’ve been blessed by several dear friendships over my life, but I’ve also experienced the dismay from toxic relationships.
 What a difference a grace-filled friend can make in our life.
 Are your friends grace-based or toxic?
 Read more as Mary DeMuth shares about 10 traits of grace-based friends and how you can use these traits to analyze the kindness level of your current friendships.

-In the hard times of life, the presence, the word, the encouragement of just one friend can make all the difference.
-What about when you don’t have that one?
+In the hard times of life, the presence, the word, and the encouragement of just one friend can make all the difference.
+We only need one to come alongside us and give us hope.
+Where do you turn when you don’t have the one?